-Representing Helena on the balance beam - Shelby County Reporter
+Davenport representing Helena on the balance beam - Shelby County Reporter

 “I like how you get to flip around and do cool stuff,” Rourke said.
 “I love doing the toe heel stand on bars.”

-TOPS testing is done by each state, and organized based on age groups.
+TOPs testing is done by each state, and organized based on age groups.
 The top 100 are taken from each age group, and then from there they go on to Nationals, where scouting for prospective Olympian candidates gets serious.
 On Oct.
-1, Rourke will participate in the TOPS Nationals competition amongst others her age, and Robia said preparation for that day is the main focus.
-“They have to learn all new routines in a month to prepare for that” Robia said, “So that’s where our main focus is now, to make sure she’s ready.”
+1, Rourke will participate in the National TOPs test amongst others her age, and Robia said preparation for that day is the main focus.
+“They have to learn all new routines in a month to prepare for that,” Robia said, “So that’s where our main focus is now, to make sure she’s ready.”

 Goal setting is a huge part of Rourke’s daily routine, inside and outside of the gym.
 “We always do goal setting, and she does goal setting at the gym as far as what skills she wants to work towards next,” Robia said.